-Private entities
+V Private entities

-• No. Financial Management Services are not furnished.
+○ No. Financial Management Services are not furnished.
 Standard Medicaid payment mechanisms are used.
 Do not complete Item E-1-i.

-- i.
+i.
 Provision of Financial Management Services.
 Financial management services (FMS) may be furnished as a waiver service or as an administrative activity.
+Select one:

-Select one: - FMS are covered as the waiver service specified in Appendix C-1/C-3 i.
-Types of Entities: Specify the types of entities that furnish FMS and the method of procuring these services:
+• FMS are covered as the waiver service specified in Appendix C-1/C-3

-The waiver service entitled: Financial Management Services FMS are provided as an administrative activity.
+The waiver service entitled: Financial Management Services

+○ FMS are provided as an administrative activity.